Lallement functor is a weak right multiadjoint: Introduction

 \begin{conventions} Our underlying set theory is $\mathbf{ZFSk}$, Zermelo-Fraenkel-Skolem set theory (also known as $\mathbf{ZFC}$, i.e., Zermelo-Fraenkel set theory with the axiom of choice) plus the existence of a Grothendieck universe $\mathbf{U}$, fixed once and for all (see~\cite[pp.~21--24]{sM98}).
+The $\mathbf{U}$-small sets are those sets which are elements of $\mathbf{U}$ and the $\mathbf{U}$-large sets are those sets which are subsets of $\mathbf{U}$.